Adeshina3002/Adeshina3002/README.md

 __June 2022 - May 2023__

 * Developed RESTful APIs leveraging the power of JavaScript, NodeJS, ExpressJS, and MongoDB to create server-side applications and secure the applications by authenticating and validating users.
-* Completed the development of multiple web applications with Html, CSS and JavaScript.
+* Completed the development of multiple web applications with Html, CSS, and JavaScript.
 * Volunteered as software tutor/mentor for the Stutern beginner short course program (March 2023)